 Spring is an exciting time because it’s full of new fragrance launches – traditionally those of a light, floral redolence.
 This makes perfect sense, but I’m always fond of a scent that goes against the grain slightly.
 Florals for spring – while divine – are hardly groundbreaking, so why not mix it up a little?

 One such rule breaker this season is Aesop’s latest offering, Rōzu.
-It’s the fourth fragrance from the chic Australian lifestyle brand, but the first that’s categorised as a floral (technically speaking).
+It’s the fourth fragrance from the chic Australian lifestyle brand, but the first that’s categorized as a floral (technically speaking).
 It’s inspired by the work of modernist designer Charlotte Perriand (see examples below) known for her artistic fusion of Eastern and Western influences.
 It plays on this idea of dichotomy – light and dark, soft and strong – resulting in a floral fragrance that’s anything but traditional.

 Aesop Rōzu, $200.
 SHOP NOW